cptnnpkn/family-matters/60 Games/62 Campaigns/62.01 Family Matters/62.01.04 NPCs/Merrick Joiner.md

 Over time, Merrick became respected and beloved.
 His students looked up to him as a mentor and a role model, and he took pride in their accomplishments.
 Though he may have been forced to retire as a warrior, he found a new way to serve, and he knew that he would continue to do so until the end of his days.

-Currently resides at the [[60 Games/62 Campaigns/62.01 Family Matters/62.01.05 Locations/Joiner Estate]].
+Currently resides at the [[60 Games/62 Campaigns/62.01 Family Matters/62.01.05 Locations/Joiner Estate|Joiner Estate]].

 ###### Letter to the children